-Staff affected by the bushfires
+Staff affected by the storms and floods

 - If you don’t have enough FaCS Leave to cover the absence, the department may grant 5 days additional FaCS Leave in accordance with subclause 71.6 of the Conditions Award.
 Further additional FaCS Leave (above the 5 days) may be granted at the department’s discretion where the absence is absolutely necessary.
 Delegations are in place to allow approval within each Division.